The Domino Effect Of Business Disruptions

-Many people feel that their outdated computer software “has been working fine.”
+Many people feel that their outdated inventory control systems “have been working fine.”
 The reality is that often it creates the Domino Effect of business disruptions resulting in lost sales, increased operating costs and excess inventory in the warehouse.

 Business Disruptions Resulting from not Having Accurate Information